-- Malaga car hire can be a nice and cheap option if you want to have freedom of movement and if you need a vehicle.
+- Hiring a car can be a nice and cheap option if you want to have freedom of movement and if you need a vehicle.

-- Transfers from Malaga airport to Nerja is a quick and convenient way if you don´t need to rent a car, it can take you or your group to Nerja.
+- Transfers from Malaga airport are a quick and convenient way if you don´t need to rent a car, they can take you or your group to Nerja.

-Continue reading in how to get from Malaga airport to Nerja,it could be of help if you are looking for the road route, and if you still have questions about how to go from Nerja to Malaga airport don´t hesitate in contacting us in the Malaga transportation forum.
+Continue reading in how to get from Malaga airport to Nerja, it could be of help if you are looking for the road route.

-- Pictures below are some of the images you can find in our Nerja pictures
+Pictures below are some of the images you can find in our gallery

-Find below some useful information and the official Nerja website.
+Find below some useful information and the official website available in English and Spanish.
 Enjoy your holidays in Nerja!